 Serving Suggestions

-- Pairing with beverages: These scones pair beautifully with tea, coffee, or a refreshing glass of orange juice.
+- Beverage pairings: Serve with tea, coffee, or a cold glass of orange juice.

 Storing and Reheating Cranberry Orange Scones

-Best practices for storage: Store cooled scones in an airtight container at room temperature for up to 2 days.
-For longer storage, refrigerate them for up to a week or freeze for up to 3 months.
+Storage: Keep cooled scones in an airtight container at room temp for up to 2 days.
+For longer, put in fridge up to a week or freeze up to 3 months.

 FAQs about Cranberry Orange Scones

-- How can I make scones healthier?
-Consider reducing the sugar, using whole wheat flour, or substituting some of the butter with applesauce.
+- How make scones healthier?
+Cut sugar, use whole wheat flour, or swap some butter for applesauce.

 Conclusion